Last Updated on April 1, 2022 by Real Men Sow

 Sowing in November gives just enough time for the seedlings to get their roots established but stay fairly small and sheltered before Winter really gets going.
 Seeds sown directly in November can take up to a month to germinate, depending on where you are in the country but come Spring, the plants lap up the longer days and warmer temperatures and grow on very happily.

-Grow Broad Bean in a Greenhouse
+Growing Broad Beans in a Greenhouse

 Another method I like is one I picked up from the excellent Sow and So, which involves sowing broad beans in pots in the greenhouse and leaving them be until the new season.
 I’ve tried this method too, and it worked well.
 It’s important to remember to harden off though before planting out.

-Which Bean Varieties to Grow
+Which Broad Bean Varieties to Grow

 Frost and snow can damage Autumn sown plants so if the weather gets really bad it is worth protecting them with a cloche or horticultural fleece.
 Try to sow your seeds in well-draining soil, as heavy Winter rain and waterlogged beds can easily rot your seeds.
 Aquadulce Claudia is my favourite broad bean variety and has a good reputation for being the best for overwintering outside.